 You can improve your CLS in several ways:

-If you have trouble with a high CLS score, get us to do a Performance Audit of your website.
+If you have trouble with a high CLS score, get us to do a Conversion Audit of your website.
 We will check every aspect of your website including Speed, Security, Design, etc with corresponding recommendations on how to fix the issues found.